 \subsection{Effect of the distance-decay parameter $\gamma$ on contagion maps}

-In our Kleinberg-like small-world networks (see Section~\ref{our_net}), recall that we regulate the range of non-geometric edges using the decay parameter $\gamma \in \mathbb{R}_{\geq 0}$.
-Each node has a fixed number of non-geometric stubs, and we connect two stubs that emanate from nodes $i$ and $j$ to form a non-geometric edge with a probability proportional to $\mu_{\rm per}(i,j)^{-\gamma}$.
-For $\gamma=0$, we match the non-geometric stubs uniformly at random, regardless of the distance between the corresponding nodes, so the length of the non-geometric edges can take any value with equal probability.
-For $\gamma>0$, non-geometric edges have a bias to connect nodes that are close to each other with respect to the periodic lattice distance.
-This bias becomes more pronounced for progressively larger $\gamma$, so larger values of $\gamma$ tend to yield shorter non-geometric edges.
+In our Kleinberg-like small-world networks (see section~\ref{our_net}), recall that we regulate the range of nongeometric edges using the decay parameter $\gamma \in \mathbb{R}_{\geq 0}$.
+Each node has a fixed number of nongeometric stubs, and we connect two stubs that emanate from nodes $i$ and $j$ to form a nongeometric edge with a probability that is proportional to $\mu_{\rm per}(i,j)^{-\gamma}$.
+For $\gamma=0$, we match the nongeometric stubs uniformly at random, regardless of the distance between the corresponding nodes, so the length of the nongeometric edges can take any value with equal probability.
+For $\gamma>0$, nongeometric edges have a bias to connect nodes that are close to each other with respect to the periodic lattice distance.
+This bias becomes more pronounced for progressively larger $\gamma$, so larger values of $\gamma$ tend to yield shorter nongeometric edges.